 Economy fares not including hold luggage are more and more common.
 In most cases, travel agencies charge much higher baggage fees than the airlines themselves.
 If bags are not included in your fare, airlines are often the cheaper alternative.

 Tickets for all flights will be issued in booking class R. This means you will earn 125% of the miles you actually traveled on most Oneworld frequent flyer programs.
-Here’s an estimation of what you will be credited with:
+Here’s an estimation of what you will be credited with for a roundtrip to Bangkok:

 Further, trips to both destinations are worth tasty 560 tier points in British Airways Executive Club.
 This brings you in grabbing distance of the coveted Oneworld Sapphire tier, granting alliance wide lounge access.
-You need 600 tier points to reach it.
+You need 450 tier points and at least four flights with British Airways or Iberia to reach it.

 Qatar Airways Business Class